Tencent/ncnn/docs/how-to-build/how-to-build.md

 * cmake
 * protocol buffer (protobuf) headers files and protobuf compiler
 * glslang
+* (optional) LLVM OpenMP header files # If building with Clang, and multithreaded CPU inference is desired
 * (optional) vulkan header files and loader library # If building with Vulkan, without simplevk
 * (optional) opencv  # For building examples